tetsushiwahaha/drawMap/README.md

 ### mouse operation

-- A new initial values is given by clicking on the appropriate location in the graph.
+- A new initial values can be  given by clicking on the appropriate location in the graph.

 ### key operation

-- s: print the current status
+- `s`: print the current status
-- w: print the dictionary and dump it to `__ppout__.json`
+- `w`: print the dictionary and dump it to `__ppout__.json` and publish a screenshot PDF file as `snapshot.pdf`.
-- p: change the active parameter (default: 0, toggle)
+- `p`: change the active parameter (default: 0, toggle)
 - up and down arrows: increase/decrease the active parameter value
-- space: clear transitions
+- `space`: clear transitions
-- q: quit
+- `q`: quit

 ### to examine another map

- Edit `ppfunc.py` and change expressions in this file.
+ Open the setup file and change expressions on the ODE in this file.

  * `x[0]`, `x[1]`: state variables
  * `data.dict['params'][0]`, `data.dict['params'][1]`: parameters